HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 #### Security vulnerabilities

 Given the wide proliferation of JavaScript on today's web, and with the advent of installable JavaScript packages, it's no surprise that security vulnerabilities exist in the JavaScript ecosystem.
-One of the things that Lighthouse tracks in the audits we can observe is the presence of JavaScript vulnerabilities in commonly used JavaScript libraries and frameworks.

 {{ figure_markup(
     caption="The percentage of mobile pages that download a vulnerable JavaScript library or framework.",